Pourna/Assesment/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+### About

+A Web application to get user data via form.
+Send email notification for each user submission and also stores user data in mysql DB.

+### Setup
 Things you may want to cover:

 * Ruby version - 2.7.0